axelbad/jagaadTest/README.md

 and for each of them try to get the forecast for today and tomorrow using WeatherAPI.

+*Although it was require to print only to STDOUT I took the freedom to make the app compatible even with a browser.
+This means that app detect if the request come from cli or browser and print the forecast accordingly*

-The result is print out using a basic HTML page (index.php) in the form:
+The result is print out using a basic HTML page/cli in the form:
 > "Processed city [city name] | [weather today] - [wheather tomorrow]"

 #### PHPUnit